life-itself/community/content/blog/2023/10/09/q4-okrs-and-strategy-overview.md

 image: /assets/images/pizza-okrs.jpg
 ---

-We’ve been digging deep at the start of the Q4 2023 period, and after lots of exciting and fruitful discussions here is an update on the last quarters OKRs and a high-level overview of our strategy.
+We’ve been digging deep at the start of the Q4 2023 period, and after lots of exciting and fruitful discussions here is a high-level overview of our strategy.
 As always this is a work in motion.
+The OKRs detailed here have changed further since being published and are refined [and available here now to read](https://lifeitself.org/tao/plan-2023).
+You are of course welcome to read where we started below.
+We just realised we probably got a bit carried away for a small team and what we could realistically ship.

 ## Strategy